Danishmk1286/Tint-and-shade-generator-UiUxdesign/README.md

 ## Project info

-There are several ways of editing your application.

-Simply visit the [Lovable Project](https://lovable.dev/projects/3c7010a9-ef8c-4188-85e3-f45c52cb9ed5) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.